kirlf/cubesats/statistical_model.md

 ### 2.1.1.
 Generalized block scheme of the model

-Corazza-Vatalaro model (the mixture of the Rician fast fading channel and Log-normal slow fading channel) should be considered for more precise considerationc (fig. 2.2).
+Corazza-Vatalaro model (the mixture of the Rician fast fading channel and Log-normal slow fading channel) should be considered for more precise consideration (fig. 2.2).

 ![Figure 2.2.
 Circuit implementation of the C&V model with Jakes multipath Doppler shaping..](https://raw.githubusercontent.com/kirlf/cubesats/master/.gitbook/assets/cvm.png)
 *Figure 2.2.
 Circuit implementation of the C&V model with Jakes multipath Doppler shaping.\[2\]*